matthewhunter/coding-interview-cards/README.md

 ## Running the Project

 You can clone this repo, move into the directory, install dependencies, and be able to run a script.
-A `config.js` will be needed from either of us to run on a local development environment.
+A `development.js` will be needed from either of us to run on a local development environment.
 First time setup will be synced to a deployed "dev" database that Matt can learn with.
+Local Development:
 ```bash
 git clone https://github.com/matthewhunter/coding-interview-cards.git
 cd coding-interview-cards